Everything you need to know about Matt Smith’s upcoming TV series, The Death of Bunny Munro

 How many episodes will be in The Death of Bunny Munro?*

-The Death of Bunny Munro has been confirmed to run for six, drama-fuelled episodes.
+The Death of Bunny Munro has been confirmed to run for six episodes.

-The Death of Bunny Munro coming to Sky Atlantic and NOW
+The Death of Bunny Munro is available to watch exclusively on Sky Atlantic and NOW.

 Discover more of what to watch on Sky